yargs/yargs/docs/api.md

 returned value will be used as the value for `key` (or one of its aliases) in `argv`.

+If the argument `key` is of type `array`, it will invoke the function with one argument that is the array of values received(in `string`).

 If the function throws, the error will be treated as a validation failure, delegating to either a custom [`.fail()`](#fail) handler or printing the error message in the console.